 I am enrolled in or will soon be eligible for Medicare

 The Affordable Care Act improved coverage for seniors enrolled in Medicare.
-Medicare recipients do not need to visit the exchange but can continue to correspond directly with Medicare.
+Medicare recipients do not need to visit the exchange and can continue to correspond directly with Medicare or their Medicare Advantage insurer.
 For more information visit www.medicare.gov or call 1-800-MEDICARE (1-800-633-4227).

 In Washington state, Medicaid is known as Washington Apple Health and Washington Apple Health for Kids.
-Washington State is expanding eligibility for Apple Health.
+Washington state has expanded eligibility for Apple Health, and enrollment is available year round.
 To find out if you are eligible or to enroll, visit www.wahealthplanfinder.org or call the Washington State Health Care Authority at 1-800-562-3022.

 I am enrolled in TRICARE

 The Affordable Care Act has no direct effect on TRICARE.
 Most TRICARE coverage meets the minimum essential coverage requirement of the law, but you can check your coverage here.

 I am a military veteran and receive care through the Department of Veterans Affairs (VA)

 The Affordable Care Act has no direct effect on the VA health system.
 If you have questions about your benefits, visit www.va.gov/healthbenefits.